AADR Logo

 RESCUE #: 2024-10-12-02

-• Someone with patience or breeder dog experience that understands it is going to take time
+• Someone with patience or breeder dog experience who understands it is going to take time

-• Someone that could be home more than not
+• Someone who could be home more than not

-If you meet all these requirements and want to adopt then please go to our website and apply online.
-He is gorgeous so don’t wait long.
+If you meet all these requirements and want to adopt, please go to our website and apply online.
+Bandit is a handsome guy, so don’t wait!

 ============== Information for All Dogs/Adopters ==============